 The instruction set associated with a flow entry contains a maximum of one instruction of each type.
+The experimenter instructions are identified by their experimenter-id and experimenter-type, therefore the instruction set may contain a maximum of one experimenter instruction for each combination of experimenter-id and experimenter-type.
 The instructions of the set execute in the order specified by this above list.
 In practice, the only constraints are that the Meter instruction is executed before the Apply-Actions instruction, that the Clear-Actions instruction is executed before the Write-Actions instruction, and that Goto-Table is executed last.

-A switch must reject a flow entry if it is unable to execute the instructions associated with the flow entry.
-In this case, the switch must return an unsupported flow error (see 6.4).
-Flow tables may not support every match, every instruction or every action.
+A switch must reject a flow entry if it is unable to execute the instructions or part of the instructions associated with the flow entry.
+In this case, the switch must return the error message associated with the issue (see 6.4).